Do you ever pay attention to what the successful artists around you are doing?

 Sometimes you don’t have the slightest clue where to start talking about your art.
 If that’s the case, spend some time learning about your own values and this method will start to click for you.
 For example, the ones that stand out for myself right now are “inspiration”, “efficiency” and “harmony”.
 If I was creating an abstract painting with no real mindful direction, I might do some journaling around those words and see how they might’ve influenced my painting on a deeper level.

 If you’re up for some self-expansion, try using Caroline Kelso Zook’s “Your Brightest Life Journal”.

 3. Your art makes them feel an emotion they want to feel more often.

 Done right, this technique can be powerful.
 Help them connect your art to an emotion by talking about the feelings you associate with your art.
 If you are using this one without any success, try describing the feeling instead of naming it.

-For example, instead of saying, “These flowers will make you feel happy everyday”, say “These crimson tulips remind us it’s finally the season to spread out your picnic blanket and daydream on your lunch hour.”
+For example, instead of saying, “These flowers make me feel happy everyday”, say “These crimson tulips remind me it’s finally the season to spread out your picnic blanket and daydream on your lunch hour.”

 If you’ve studied marketing at all, you’ve heard of a niche.
 A niche is simply a small, targeted group of people - like bird watchers or skateboarders.

 To use this one, you would focus your art or commission services specifically to them.
 For skateboarders, this might look like putting quotes from famous skateboarders on your art or doing commissioned art on skateboards.